vickymmcd/ExercisesInC/homeworks/homework03.md

 5) How does the virtual memory system help isolate processes from each other?

+The virtual memory system helps to isolate processes from each other by not allowing a process to map to the same physical memory as another process.
+Since physical memory is allocated to each process individually and each processes virtual addresses' map to physical addresses in the memory allocated for that process, each process is able to stay isolated from each other in memory.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+I think the stack and the heap are located at opposite ends of the address space because the heap contains segments of memory that are allocated at runtime and therefore space needs to be left for the heap to grow up while the stack contains local variables and parameters and also needs room to expand down.

 7) What Python data structure would you use to represent a sparse array?

+A dictionary in Python might be used to represent a sparse array.

 8) What is a context switch?

+A context switch is a mechanism that allows an operating system to interrupt a running process, save its state, and then run another process.